ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

      alpn=dot )
 ~~~

-Often, the various supported encrypted DNS protocols will be accessible using
-the same hostname.
-In the example above, both DoH and DoT use the name
-`resolver.example.com` for their TLS certficates.
-If a deployment uses a
-different hostname for one protocol, but still wants clients to treat both DNS
-servers as designated, the TLS certificates MUST include both names in the
-SubjectAlternativeName fields.
-Note that this name verification is not related
-to the DNS resolver that provided the SVCB answer.
+Regardless of the SVCB records' owner name or TargetName, the Validation
+Identity is always the original hostname known by the DNS client.

-For example, being able to discover a Designated Resolver for a known
+This discovery procedure can be used to discover a Designated Resolver for a
-Encrypted Resolver is useful when a client has a DoT configuration for
+known Encrypted Resolver.
+For example, this might be useful when a client
+has a DoT configuration for
 `foo.resolver.example.com` but is on a network that blocks DoT traffic.
 The
 client can still send a query to any other accessible resolver (either the local
 network resolver or an accessible DoH server) to discover if there is a designated
 DoH server for `foo.resolver.example.com`.

+# Validation

+If the client expects to find a compatible Encrypted Resolver, but does not
+receive a SVCB response with at least one supported transport, it SHOULD
+interpret this as a possible active attack.

+If the client has a Validation Identity for the Encrypted Resolver, it SHOULD
+validate the server's TLS certificate for this identity.
+If validation fails,
+it SHOULD interpret this as a possible active attack.

+If the client does not have a Validation Identity, or the Validation Identity
+was discovered insecurely (e.g. via CNAME), the client SHOULD limit the
+validity duration of the discovered information (e.g. the SVCB response
+TTL) to no more than 5 minutes.
+The client MAY make use of this encrypted
+connection, but SHOULD NOT assume that the connection is more secure
+than an unencrypted connection.

+When the discovery information expires, the client MUST NOT continue to rely
+on it, and SHOULD repeat the discovery procedure.

-# Optimizations
+## Optimizations

 To avoid periods of unencrypted resolution, clients SHOULD repeat the discovery
 query at least several seconds before the current SVCB record expires.
 To reduce
 server load, idle clients MAY defer repeating discovery until there is a pending
 query, and SHOULD delay the pending query until after discovery completes.

-When the client has performed Opportunistic Discovery ({{opportunistic}}), it MAY
-use the SVCB record for its full TTL if the Encrypted Resolver is on the same
+Clients MAY use the SVCB record for its full TTL, not applying the limit
+described above, if the Encrypted Resolver is on the same IP address as the
-Private IP as the designating Unencrypted Resolver, or if the client has reason
+designating Unencrypted Resolver, or if the client has reason to believe that
-to believe that the Encrypted Resolver is not an attacker.
+the Encrypted Resolver is not an attacker.

 # Deployment Considerations